 - A 'ding' sound effect that plays when Minecraft starts or a world is loaded.
 A random sound is chosen from one of the configured sounds at the configured pitch.
 This ignores Dynamic Surroundings' "Mute when Background" feature unless ding.ignoreDsurroundMuteWhenBackground is set to false in the configuration.

 - Time of day overlay that shows the current day, the time and whether it is night or day.
 It is disabled by default.
+It can be toggled with a keybind, which is not bound by default.
 There are several configurable options, such as whether it is enabled if doDaylightCycle is false, whether it is enabled by default, whether it is enabled in GUIs, etc.

 - Keybind to enable FoV changes.
 This is bound to Shift+, by default.